starsol89/starsol89.github.io/_posts/2019-05-18-color-post.md

 ---
 layout: post
 title: Color Post
-tags: [Test, Color, Markdown]
 color: brown
-author: sylhare
+author: starsol89
 excerpt_separator: <!--more-->
 ---

 # What a colorful post!

 This is an idea that came from [xukimseven/HardCandy-Jekyll](https://github.com/xukimseven/HardCandy-Jekyll) looking at this cheerful and colorful them, I wanted to enable something similar for mine.

 You can go fork and star hers too! 😉